sksum/GSOC-20-Final-Work-Product/README.md

     ![pie](./images/pie.png)
     &nbsp;

-    [Statistics](https://github.com/sugarlabs/musicblocks/pull/2540) are now displaed as a widget and we have added new Stats which are better oriented for musical parameters and some of them are used to suggest tags when publishing.
+    [Statistics](https://github.com/sugarlabs/musicblocks/pull/2540) are now displayed as a widget and we have added new Stats which are better oriented for musical parameters and some of them are used to suggest tags when publishing.
     &nbsp;

     ![stats](./images/stats.png)